Four reasons podcasts connect deeply with listeners

 Last year was supposed to be a challenging year for digital audio.

 In early 2020, the industry braced for a drop in listeners – after all, when do most people listen to podcasts or stream music?
 When they’re commuting.
-And with more people staying home, that so-called “drive time” – or “public transport time”, in many cases – disappeared.
+And with more people staying home, that so-called “drive time” – or “subway time”, in many cases – disappeared.

 Yet, digital audio proved resilient.
 The time US adults spent listening to digital audio grew 8.3% year over year in 2020.1 Customers around the world – from France, to the UK, to Germany – are streaming more podcasts, music and other audio content, year over year.2

 “The number of people listening to podcasts has been increasing rapidly across the world,” says Kintan Brahmbhatt, Director, Podcasts, Amazon Music.
 “For instance, in the United States, an estimated 80 million Americans listen to podcasts each week.”3